+What constitutes a strong bio?
 Whether you are preparing to deliver a single compound-sentence self-introduction, or provide a page-long entry to a professional publication, consider the bios of your peers.
 What have you enjoyed?
 What bored you?
 What makes you curious about the subject?
 Does one aspect remain memorable, positively?
 Whether you do the work yourself, or hire a wordsmith, you need to analyze the results in both print and oral presentation.
 So, listen to yourself read it aloud and then have someone read it to you.
 Consider including the following desirable elements:

 ~ Industry-appropriate words that don't leave your audience questioning jargon

 ~ Short, clear sentences.
 Strong verb clauses that don't rely on "very" and "really"

 ~ Highlight of a unique quality and/or pertinent skill

 ~ Mention of an outstanding award or special recognition